b3/hacks-website/README.md

 The one I used more is `mkweb` which is self documented: look at the code or at the file [`mkweb.md`](mkweb.md) which is an automatic extraction of it.
-This one is not written in perl but in GNU makefile.
+This one is not written in perl but in GNU makefile (was a challenge to
+myself: **one** script to do everything on GNU/Linux as well as other unices, e.g. MacOS X, with everything in one directory).

 Others tools of same interest